Raise Your Soul

 - Product Form: Hardback

-A captivating portrait of Yanis Varoufakis’s political awakening, told through the history of his family, from 1924 to the present.
+A captivating portrait of number-one bestselling author Yanis Varoufakis’s political awakening, told through the extraordinary lives of five women, and the West’s tumultuous history from 1924 to the present.

 When Yanis Varoufakis was eight years old, his uncle made him a model airplane out of matchsticks and cigarette papers; all he could find in his cell.
 Yet, to his dismay, his mother Eleni broke open the fragile gift, revealing a hidden message: instructions for fellow dissidents ahead of their forthcoming court martial.
 It was 1969 and Uncle Panayis was a political prisoner, captured and tortured for resisting the military dictatorship.